railwayapp/docs/src/docs/reference/teams.md

 - Admin: Full administration of the Team and all Team projects
 - Member: Access to all Team projects
+- Deployer: View projects and deploy through commits to repos via github integration.

+*Note*: Changes that trigger a deployment will skip the approval requirement when the author has a Deployer role (or higher) and their Github account is connected.

 ## Transferring Projects